 Cellular Antenna Advice

 Need more information on how to improve cell phone reception and boost cellular signal?
 Well, you've come to the right place.
-The information we've compiled on this page is based on our conversations with carriers, antenna and phone manufacturer reps and engineers as well as our own customers.
-You should have a pretty good idea of the antenna you need to boost cellular signal after reading this page.
+The information we've compiled is from carriers, antenna manufacturers and engineers.
+Also from results from our customers.
+You should have a pretty good idea of the best antenna for cell phone signal you need to boost cellular signal after reading this page.

 How to Improve Cell Phone Reception using External Antennas

 In the past, customers had good success connecting external antennas to their cell phones.
 Unfortunately, today's cell phones do not come equipped with usable external antenna ports anymore.
 We recommend a powered signal booster instead.
 They work as "repeaters".
 They take available signals, amplify them, then rebroadcast the signal through the phone's case.
 There are many different options available today for vehicles and buildings.
 For home or office, consider one of our Building Signal Booster Systems.
 For vehicles, consider one of our mobile signal booster systems.